adorsys/datasafe/README.md

 ## Sharing files with another User

-Shared files are protected using asymmetrical cryptography, so that sender encrypts file with recipients' public key and only recipient can read it using his private key.
+Shared files are protected using asymmetrical cryptography, so that sender encrypts file with recipient's public key and only recipient can read it using his private key.
 Paths are kept unencrypted for inbox.

 ![How inbox diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/adorsys/datasafe/develop/docs/diagrams/high-level/how_it_works_inbox.puml&fmt=svg&vvv=1&sanitize=true)